kpyuan1776/phpmycontactz/README.md

 ## Extensions:

-1. friendly layout.
-The application would greatly benefit from a ReactJS-enhanced UI.
+1. more friendly layout.
+The application would benefit if the list of all contacts and the form for adding a new contact are next to each other on the same view.
+Could be done with React JS components.
-For example, data that originates from tables with key constraints: emails,telephones,notes could be dynamically extended when filling the form-fields of a previous element when creating a contact.
 Moreover, showing a * all-contacts-component* and a *show-a-specific-contact* on the same view would improve the usability.

+2. adding the feature: "dynamically generating new email input fields" from public/webReactDynForm.php to telephone and all create/update views

-2. With an extension to several users that create contacts and  proper authentication, it would be much more useful.
+3. With an extension to several users that create contacts and  proper authentication, it would be much more useful.

-3. JSON-format for View-Model interface
+4. JSON-format for View-Model interface

-4. ...
+5. ...